10/20/2021

 Conference Facilitator

 Thank you, Christina.
 And the question and answer session will be conducted electronically.
 If you'd like to ask a question, please press star followed by one on your touchtone phone.
-If you'd like to be removed from the queue, please press the pound sign or hash.
+If you'd like to be removed from the queue, please press the pound sign or hash button.
 If you're on a speakerphone, please make sure your mute function is turned off to allow your signal to reach our equipment.
-Once again, if you'd like to ask a question, please press star one on your touchtone phone.
+Once again, if you'd like to ask a question, please press star 1 on your touchtone phone.
 Please hold for a moment while we assemble our queue.
 And from Barclays, we have Brandon Oklinski.
 Please go ahead.

 speaker